KDPRoss/MotmotLite/README.md

 | Trees [^6]              | [X]    | [ ]        |

-[^5]: These are purely-functional arrays, based on Okasaki's
-      work; as such they're really more 'arrays' than arrays (i.e., they don't support constant-time operations but log-time ones.).
+[^5]: These are purely-functional arrays, based on Okasaki's work; as such they're really more ‘arrays’ than arrays (i.e., they don't support constant-time operations but log-time ones.).

 [^6]: Trees are a legacy of Motmot's Tanager-based heritage.
-      They are 'semi-typed', arity-polymorphic ADTs that
-      exist in a separate namespace to data constructors with the express goal of supporting System-S-based term rewriting.
+They are ‘semi-typed’, arity-polymorphic ADTs that exist in a separate namespace to data constructors with the express goal of supporting System-S-based term rewriting.

 ### Language Features